Oushesh/Impact_Nexus005/readme_suggestions.md

    The previous pipeline dit not account for the OPS and Continuous Machine Learning.
 CML + DVC is one of the best framework to achieve this.
 It treats data and models like Git files with hash.
-   Even only pipelines that have been changed.
+   Upon retesting an old pipeline: Even only pipelines that have been changed.

    Using DVC and CML allows multiple people to work in different branches simultaneously on the same part of the pipeline or different parts of the pipeline and push code.
 The .yaml is written such that only changes in the specific folder corresponding to the tests gets triggered saving time and being more efficient.

    * Github actions (.github/workflows/<test.yaml>) + Data Version Control

    1. Data Version Control: "Git for Data" dvc get downloads any data from a url pointing to s3, google bucket